Blueberry Skillet Pie is filled a juicy blueberry pie filling inside a buttery, flaky pie crust. Blueberry pie is baked in a cast iron skillet.

-- 4 to 5 cups fresh wild blueberries small ones have more flavor
+- 4 to 5 cups fresh wild blueberries (fresh or frozen)

 - 2 tablespoons lemon juice

-Brush the canola oil in the bottom and sides of your cast-iron pan, either using your fingers or a clean paper towel.
+- Brush the canola oil in the bottom and sides of your cast-iron pan, either using a pastry brush or a clean, dry paper towel.

-Roll out the bottom round of the pie dough.
-Gently place into the skillet.
+- Roll out the bottom round of the pie dough.
+Gently place into a 9 or 10-inch cast iron skillet.
 Trim the edges with kitchen shears.
 Keep your pie dough cold and try to not overwork it.
 This will ensure it is flaky.